jupyter-server/jupyter_server/docs/source/developers/architecture.rst

 #.
 After interrupting kernel, Session sends the `"shutdown_request" <https://jupyter-client.readthedocs.io/en/latest/messaging.html#kernel-shutdown>`_
    message on the control channel.

 #. **Kernel Manager** waits for the kernel shutdown.
-After the timeout,
+After the timeout, and if
-   **Kernel Manager** interrupts the kernel with ``SIGTERM`` operating system signal.
+   it detects the kernel process is still running, the **Kernel Manager** terminates the kernel sending a ``SIGTERM`` operating system signal (or provisioner equivalent).
+If it finds the kernel process has not terminated, the **Kernel Manager** will follow up with a ``SIGKILL`` operating system signal (or provisioner equivalent) to ensure the kernel's termination.

 #. **Kernel Manager** clean up the kernel resources.
 It removes kernel's interprocess
    communication ports, closes control socket, and releases Shell, IOPub, StdIn, Control, and Heartbeat ports.

 #.
 When shutdown is finished, **Session Manager** deletes the Session data from
-   the SQLite3 DataBase and responses 204 Status Code to the Notebook client.
+   the SQLite3 database and responses 204 status code to the Notebook client.

 .. _delete_session: https://petstore.swagger.io/?url=https://raw.githubusercontent.com/jupyter/jupyter_server/master/jupyter_server/services/api/api.yaml#/sessions/delete_api_sessions__session_